Austrian literature: Nobel Prizes for Literature

 In 1981, Elias Canetti (1905–1994) received the Nobel Prize in Literature.
 Born in Bulgaria, he spent much of his early adult life in Vienna, and wrote all his books in German.
 In 1938, following Austria's Anschluss with Germany, Canetti moved to London, becoming a British subject.
-During his later years, he also lived in Zurich, Switzerland.
+During his later years, he also lived in Zürich, Switzerland.
 Among his most acclaimed works are the novel, Auto-da-Fe, and his work of nonfiction, Crowds and Power.
 His three volumes of well-acclaimed memoirs are also seen to give a personal insight into Austrian society during the decades preceding World War II.

 In 2004, Elfriede Jelinek (*1946) received the Nobel Prize in Literature for her "musical flow of voices and counter-voices in novels and plays that, with extraordinary linguistic zeal, reveal the absurdity of society's clichés and their subjugating power".
 Her works comprise novels such as The Piano Teacher, Lust and Die Kinder der Toten (Children of the Dead), as well as theater plays such as Clara S., Burgtheater and Bambiland.
 In the 1960s she began to write poetry and stories.